 • A minimum 2.0 GPA is required for progression accepted to the Vet.
 Tech program.
 Students have one opportunity to repeat a failed or withdrawn semester.
 Two failed or withdrawn semesters will make the student ineligible to continue in the program. *Effective fall 2015, the program-ready GPA will be 2.5.

 • Physical and Mental Standards: It is recommended that students explore their reaction to all kinds of body fluids, unpleasant odors, and dangerous/contagious diseases.
 Students must be in adequate physical and mental condition to participate and function within the program and clinical environment.
 Read the Physical and Mental Standards chart for more information.

-• Health Requirements and Immunizations: Students accepted into the clinical courses will be required to provide written documentation to the Health Records Assistant of the following: physical exam completed within one year; one-step Tuberculosis Skin Test (TST) upon admission, then an annual one-step TST thereafter; two Measles, Mumps, and Rubella (MMR) and Varicella immunizations or positive titers; three Hepatitis B immunizations or a positive titer; Tetanus vaccine within the last 10 years; annual Influenza vaccine recommended.
+• Health Requirements and Immunizations: Students accepted into Vet.
+Tech program will be required to provide written documentation to the Health Records Assistant of the following: physical exam completed within one year; three Hepatitis B immunizations or a positive titer; Tetanus vaccine within the last 10 years; annual Influenza vaccine recommended.

-• Graduates will receive the competencies needed to complete the National Veterinary Technician Exam (NVTE) and the SC licensure exam required to become a Licensed Veterinary Technician.
+• Graduates will receive the competencies needed to complete the Veterinary Technician National Exam (VTNE) and the SC licensure exam required to become a Licensed Veterinary Technician.

 • Forbes.com lists veterinary technologists and technicians as the 15th fastest-growing profession.
 The demand for skilled technician is predicted to increase 30 percent over the next 10 years.